 Thursday 7:00 pm

 The Catholic Sacrament of Reconciliation (also known as the Sacrament of Penance, or Penance and Reconciliation) has three elements: conversion, confession and celebration.
 In it we find God's unconditional forgiveness, and as a result we are called to forgive others.
-Confessions are held on Saturdays from 5:00-5:30 PM, or to schedule appointment, please call 513-921-1044 or email email@example.com.
+Confessions are held on Sundays following Mass at noon by appointment.
+To schedule appointment, please call 513-921-1044 or email firstname.lastname@example.org.

 Confirmation is a Catholic sacrament of mature Christian commitment and a deepening of baptismal gifts.
 Like Baptism and Eucharist, it is a Sacrament of Initiation for Catholics and a Sacrament of faith in God’s fidelity to us.
 For information about preparation for the Sacrament of Confirmation, please call 513-921-1044 or email email@example.com.